echeran/smile-of-murugan/webbook/chapter14.md

 is, Civaväkkiyar, Pattirakiriyar, Pāmpāṭṭi Cittar, Iṭaikkāṭṭuccittar and Paṭṭiṉattar, flourished between the 10th-15th Cent.
 A.D.[^cittar-diversity]

-[^cittar-diversity]: Among the *cittar*, we have a few Muslim poets, e.g. Kuṇankuṭimastāṇ, the obscure mystic, who was under strong influence of sūfism.
+[^cittar-diversity]: Among the *cittar*, we have a few Muslim poets, e.g. Kuṇaṅkuṭimastāṇ, the obscure mystic, who was under strong influence of sūfism.
 In Paṭṭinattār's poems, we find the Telugu pl. suff.-*lu* and some other indications which seem to point out that the poet belonged to the Vijayanagar period.
 Some